Shortest LCD embeddings of binary, ternary and quaternary linear codes: Optimal LCD codes

 \section{Optimal LCD codes}

-\begin{proposition} There exists a ternary optimal LCD $[23, 4, 14]$ code.
-Also there exist ternary LCD codes with parameters including $[23, 5, 12]$, $[24, 6, 12]$ and $[25, 5, 14]$ whose minimum distances are one greater than those of the known LCD codes. \end{proposition} \begin{proof} From the BKLC library of MAGMA, we obtain ternary $[19, 4, 12]$, $[19, 5, 11]$, $[20, 6, 10]$ and $[20, 5, 12]$ codes.
+\begin{proposition} There exists a ternary distance-optimal LCD $[23, 4, 14]$ code.
+There also exist ternary LCD codes with parameters including $[23, 5, 12]$, $[24, 6, 12]$ and $[25, 5, 14]$ whose minimum distances are one greater than those of the known LCD codes. \end{proposition} \begin{proof} From the BKLC (best known linear codes) library of MAGMA, we obtain ternary $[19, 4, 12]$, $[19, 5, 11]$, $[20, 6, 10]$ and $[20, 5, 12]$ codes.
 Using Theorem~\ref{construct-LCD}, we construct the following codes, respectively. \begin{itemize} \item Ternary $[23, 4, 14]$ LCD code $\mathcal C_{3,1}$ with generator matrix

 For ternary LCD $[23, 4]$ codes, the possible minimum distances were 13-14~\cite{Li-optimal-LCD-2024-1}.

 \item Ternary $[23, 5, 12]$ LCD code $\mathcal C_{3,2}$ with generator matrix

 For ternary LCD $[23, 5]$ codes, the possible minimum distances were 11-13~\cite{Li-optimal-LCD-2024-1}.